A Blue Lagoon in

 A Day Out at Charco Azul

 As the path came to an end at the beautiful, glittering pool backed up against the tall walls of the ravine, we took in the scenery and braced ourselves to dive in.
-We knew it was going to be cold.
+We dipped our toes in knowing it was going to be cold in early spring…

 But hey, you only live once right?